 - review your care plan.

-Your care coordinator should give you a written copy of your care plan and make appointments to see you.
+Your care coordinator should give you a written copy of your care plan.
+And make appointments to see you.

-What conditions will my CTO have?
+What conditions will my community treatment order have?

 The conditions will be based on what your needs are.
-There are conditions that all CTO’s will have.
+There are 2 conditions that all CTO’s will have.
 You need to make sure that you are available for a medical exam if:

-- your responsible clinician (RC) needs to see you to decide if you should stay on your CTO, or
+- Your responsible clinician (RC) needs to see you to decide if you should stay on your CTO, or

 - a second opinion appointed doctor (SOAD) asks to see you.